 Beginning in 2024-2025, per the VLA, a building-based reading intervention team will create a reading plan for each student in grades K-3 who has yet to make sufficient reading progress as determined by VALLSS.
-As noted in the Code of Virginia (§ 22.1-253.13:1), each reading plan must follow a VDOE template and must include student's specific reading skill deficiencies, goals, and benchmarks; a description of the measures evaluate and monitor student reading progress; evidence-based literacy instruction, strategies, resources, and materials to be provided to parents in support of reading progress; and any additional services the team may deem beneficial and appropriate.
-DCPS will also exceed these expectations and create reading plans for Grade 4-8 students.
+As noted in the Code of Virginia (§ 22.1-253.13:1), each reading plan must follow a VDOE template and must include the student's specific reading skill deficiencies, goals, and benchmarks; a description of the measures to evaluate and monitor student reading progress; evidence-based literacy instruction, strategies, resources, and materials to be provided to parents in support of reading progress; and any additional services the beneficial team may deem and appropriate.